 Representatives of California State Retirees all worked for the State of California in various capacities.
 The Statewide Officers of the California State Retirees represents your interests before the state Legislature, the California Public Employees’ Retirement System and in the increasing number of attacks on public pensions and benefits.

-As the largest and most experienced state retiree organization in California, California State Retirees concentrates exclusively on the issues and concerns of its 41,000 state retiree members.
+As the largest and most experienced state retiree organization in California, California State Retirees concentrates exclusively on the issues and concerns of its more than 43,000 state retiree members.